creationix/gen-run/README.md

 ## Multi-Callback Protection

 There is also protection from evil thunks that may call the callback multiple times when they should only ever call it once.
-Run will simply ignore subsequent calls from the same thunk.
+Run will simply ignore subsequent calls from the same continuable.

 ```js
 function evil() {